2023 Large Animal Webinars Package

 Equine Clinic Grosbois

-Fabrice was graduated in 1994 from National veterinary school of Toulouse (South of France).
-He Joined the equine clinic of Grosbois near Paris just after, and became partner in 1998.
+Dr. Rossignol graduated in 1994 from National Veterinary School of Toulouse (South of France).
+He joined the equine clinic of Grosbois near Paris just after, and became a partner in 1998.
 He followed an ECVS alternate training residency program between 2002 to 2007 and became an ECVS diplomate in 2010.
-Fabrice is a senior surgeon at the Equine clinic de Grosbois and Equine clinic of Chantilly.
+Fabrice is a senior surgeon at the Equine Clinic de Grosbois and Equine Clinic of Chantilly.
 He has a 100% activity in surgery.
 He has a major interest in upper airway surgery, fracture repair, laparoscopy and arthroscopy.
 He is involved in some research projects such as the development of a laryngeal pacemaker as well as laryngeal reinnervation within the Medel group, and the development of new orthopedic implants within the AO group.
-He is a member of the AOVET Faculty since 2016.
-Fabrice likes travelling, skiing, and cinema.
+He has been a member of the AOVET Faculty since 2016.
+Fabrice likes traveling, skiing, and cinema.

 Sponsored by the ACVS Foundation.